malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 At this point the question becomes about what state, if any, that WM component holds.
 Or, is WM just a pass-through?

-## Examples
+# Tasks

-Learning to balance when walking (intermediate layer reward)
+Learning to balance when walking (intermediate layer reward):
 * Old-brain performs this without conscious control.
 * Signal from vestibular system provides feedback signal that intermediate and low-level layers use to control balance.
 * Same signal from vestibular system can be used as fine-grained reward function.